tektechnologies/Instructor-Prep/201/class_5.md

 -- go online to create a pull request --
 - back at your repo, you will see the pull request for the branch you just pushed.
 - After you click on create pull request we can look at the page to see the changes that we are about to add to our project.
-- Once the pull request is created we get a new screen taht will allow us to merge our pull request to master.
+- Once the pull request is created we get a new screen taht will allow us to merge our pull request to main.
-- Once we have the code merged to our master we can refresh our repo page and see the code merged into the project.
+- Once we have the code merged to our main we can refresh our repo page and see the code merged into the project.
-- Next we need to go back to our local bash, and we will update the branch that we just merged and switch back to our master branch, which will not have the code that our project in the cloud contains.
+- Next we need to go back to our local bash, and we will update the branch that we just merged and switch back to our main branch, which will not have the code that our project in the cloud contains.
 So,
-- git checkout master
+- git checkout main
-- git pull origin master
+- git pull origin main
 - Create a new branch for our next function, git checkout -b functionTwo git branch - two check branch status.